 The recovery logs of a task are always prefixed by

-and a task named
+so a task named

-This is not true of buckets holding recovery logs.
 Flow prunes data from recovery logs once it is no longer required.

 Deleting data from recovery logs while it is still in use can cause Flow processing tasks to fail permanently.